Currency:USD $

 Base Attack Speed 0.625 0.638 Slight speed increase

-Q Passive AP Ratio Present Removed Decreased burst potential
+Q Passive HP Ratio Present Removed (non-AD) Decreased burst on AP path

 W Cooldown 14-12 sec 13-9 sec Increased availability

-E Damage Changes AD ratio Reduced Overall damage decline
+E Damage Changes AD-leaning ratio AP-focused, lower explosion Overall damage decline on AD jungle

 Champion and Item Innovations